 Over the financial year MPJ has seen their current investments in other listed and unlisted mining companies begin to realise some of their potential value.
-Share price rises in all major holdings has led to the Company's Net Tangible Assets increasing from \$7.5 million at 30 June 2006 to approximately \$18.5 million at 30 June 2007, a 157% increase.
+Share price rises in all major holdings has seen the Company's Net Tangible Assets rise from \$7.2million at 30 June 2006 to approximately \$18.5 million at 30 June 2007 a 157% increase.
 This growth has provided a significant liquid asset which places the Company in a position where it can now assess larger and more advanced mining projects.